Unity-Technologies/com.unity.multiplayer.docs/tools/profiler.md

 sidebar_label: Profiler
 ---
 :::caution
-This guide uses Unity 2021.2 beta.
+This guide uses Unity 2021.3 LTS.

 On 2021.1 and below, the profiler outputs only simple statistics.
 :::

 Profiling is the process of measuring the performance of your game while it is running.
 It allows you to check your optimization points and control that your enhancements make a real difference.